dotnet/AspNetCore.Docs/aspnetcore/blazor/tutorials/movie-database-app/part-2.md

 Complete the **Add Razor Components using Entity Framework (CRUD)** dialog:

-* The **Template** drop down list includes other templates for specifically creating create, edit, delete, details, and list components.
-This drop down list comes in handy when you only need to create a specific type of component scaffolded to a model class.
-Leave the **Template** drop down list set to **CRUD** because we want to scaffold a full set of components.
+* The **Template** dropdown list includes other templates for specifically creating create, edit, delete, details, and list components.
+This dropdown list comes in handy when you only need to create a specific type of component scaffolded to a model class.
+Leave the **Template** dropdown list set to **CRUD** to scaffold a full set of components.
 * In the **Model class** dropdown list, select **Movie (BlazorWebAppMovies.Models)**.
 * For **DbContext class**, select the **+** (plus sign) button.
 * In the **Add Data Context** modal dialog, the class name `BlazorWebAppMovies.Data.BlazorWebAppMoviesContext` is generated.
 Use the default generated value.
 Select the **Add** button.
 * After the model dialog closes, the **Database provider** dropdown list defaults to **SQL Server**.
 When you're building apps in the future, you can select the appropriate provider for the database that you're using.
 The options include SQLite, PostgreSQL, and Azure Cosmos DB.
-Leave the **Database provider** drop-down set to **SQL Server**.
+Leave the **Database provider** dropdown list set to **SQL Server**.
 * Select **Add**.

 ![Add Razor components using EF CRUD dialog](~/blazor/tutorials/movie-database-app/part-2/_static/add-razor-components-using-ef-crud.png)